josmar-crwdstffng/angular/aio/content/guide/architecture-next-steps.md

 ## Extending Angular

 *   [Angular libraries](guide/libraries): Learn about using and creating re-usable libraries.
-*   [Schematics](guide/schematics): Learn about customizing and extending the CLI's generation capabilities.
+*   [Schematics](guide/schematics): Learn about customizing and extending the generation capabilities of the Angular CLI.
-*   [CLI builders](guide/cli-builder): Learn about customizing and extending the CLI's ability to apply tools to perform complex tasks, such as building and testing applications.
+*   [CLI builders](guide/cli-builder): Learn about customizing and extending the ability of the Angular CLI to apply tools to perform complex tasks, such as building and testing applications.

 <!-- links -->